Exclusive Clothing Sale On Soft & Soothe

 Factory Method Design Pattern in C#

-What is Factory Method Design Pattern?
+What is the Factory Method Design Pattern?

 As per Factory Method Design Pattern is used when we want to create the object of the class without exposing the logic of object creation to the client.